Sartorius AG: Recent history (since 2000)

-2016The company acquired two North American flow cytometry companies, IntelliCyt ($90 million) and ViroCyt ($16 million).
+The company acquired two North American flow cytometry companies in 2016.
+These companies were IntelliCyt, acquired for $90 million and ViroCyt, acquired for $16 million.

 In July, the company, through SSB, acquired kSep Systems, which specialized in preparative centrifugation for recombinant proteins, vaccines, and cell therapy products.

 In November, the SSB subdivision opened a new bioanalytical and biosafety testing facility in Boston.

-2017The company acquired cell-based assay and instrumentation firm Essen BioScience, from private equity owner SFW Capital Partners, for $320 million.
+The company acquired cell-based assay and instrumentation firm Essen BioScience in 2017 from private equity owner SFW Capital Partners, for $320 million.

 A co-development agreement between Sartorius' Cellca subsidiary and Synpromics began to test Synpromics' customized synthetic promoters on Cellca's CHO Expression Platform.

 Another co-development agreement was inked with Nova Biomedical to develop a system for large-scale testing of diverse cell culture conditions.

-2019The company acquired the Israel cell culture media developer and manufacturer Biological Industries.
+In 2019, the company acquired the Israel cell culture media developer and manufacturer Biological Industries.

-2020The company acquired selected assets of Danaher Corporation, including products for the research and development of cell therapies.
+The company acquired selected assets of Danaher Corporation, including products for the research and development of cell therapies in 2020.

-2021The company acquired the German cell culture media manufacturer Xell AG, the German cell and gene therapy raw materials supplier CellGenix GmbH and the German bioanalytic company ALS Automated Lab Solutions GmbH.
+In 2021, the company acquired the German cell culture media manufacturer Xell AG, the German cell and gene therapy raw materials supplier CellGenix GmbH and the German bioanalytic company ALS Automated Lab Solutions GmbH.